 You may be given the opportunity to reschedule the multiple-choice test within a three-month period from the date of your application.
 MULTIPLE CHOICE TEST SCORE

 Applications will be processed on an as received basis and eligible applicants will be placed on the eligible register accordingly.
-If you are successful, your name will remain on the eligible register for a period of twenty-four (24) months following the date of eligibility, unless you:
+If you are successful, your name will remain on the eligible register for a period of twelve (12) months following the date of eligibility, unless you:

-- do not appear (DNA) to any scheduled interview appointment.
+- do not appear (DNA) to any scheduled appointment.

 - do not appear (DNA) to any scheduled background investigation appointment.

 - are disqualified during the background investigation.